Anne and Olivier Bernard in June 2015 during Vinexpo dinner at Domaine de Chevalier

 Domaine de Chevalier 1959 94p

 Tasted in March 2009.
 Dark red.
-A tight and robust wine with formidable structure, balance, and length.
+It is a tight, robust wine with formidable structure, balance, and length.
 Ripe fruit and ripe tannins.
-Great bottle to taste!
+It's a great bottle to taste!

 Domaine de Chevalier 1955 96p

 Tasted in April 2005.
-Simply outstanding 50 years old wine with delicious fruit, incredible balance, a lot of finesse, and sophisticated touch.
+Simply outstanding, this 50-year-old wine boasts delicious fruit, incredible balance, a lot of finesse, and a sophisticated touch.
 This gorgeous wine still has so much to offer.

 Domaine de Chevalier 1940 92p

 Tasted in August 1990.
 Mid-red, brown edge.
-Pretty nose and palate of well-preserved prunes, light with finesse, pleasant and seductive.
+A lovely nose and palate of well-preserved prunes, light yet with finesse, pleasant and seductive.
 Splendid old wine.

 Domaine de Chevalier 1928 95p